bufbuild-ru/docs/docs/breaking/quickstart/index.md

 :::

-::: tip NoteNote that in the `--against` target, you need to point to the root of your Git repository, then traverse back down to the directory you're comparing against using the `subdir` option.
+::: tip Note that in the `--against` target, you need to point to the root of your Git repository, then traverse back down to the directory you're comparing against using the `subdir` option.

 :::